'QAnon Shaman' has release denied by judge

 CAPITOL POLICE OPENING UP NEW OFFICES IN FLORIDA, CALIFORNIA TO HANDLE THREATS TO CONGRESS

-Chansley was sent to a Colorado facility last month to undergo a court-ordered screening to see if he was mentally fit for trial, the Republic reported.
+He was sent to a Colorado facility last month to undergo a court-ordered screening to see if he was mentally fit for trial, the Republic reported.

 Lamberth noted that Chansley carried a spear and was among the wave of rioters during the Capitol breach.